McCook woman charged with first-degree murder of 78-year-old husband; judge sets bond at $5M

 Hodgson said the couple had argued that morning, and Larry Langdon allegedly punched Lavetta Langdon on the face multiple times.
 When he fell asleep, she allegedly got his 9mm gun, held it to his chest and fired, then called police.

-The detective said Lavetta Langdon had complained of domestic violence from her husband for the last 30 years and allegedly had warned him she would kill him if he hit her again.
+The detective said Lavetta Langdon had complained of domestic violence by her husband for the last 30 years and allegedly had warned him she would kill him if he hit her again.

 This week, Red Willow County Attorney Paul Wood charged her with first-degree murder and use of a deadly weapon to commit a felony.

-The McCook Gazette reported that the Langdons, who were married in 1960, divorced in 2012 but filed for a new marriage license just over a year later.
+The McCook Gazette reported that the Langdons, who were married in 1960, divorced in 2012 but filed for a new marriage license just more than a year later.

 Latest missing persons cases in Nebraska